Self-Defense Training Camp

-Self-Defense Training Camp is a sports video game developed by Belgian studio AMA Studios and published by Ubisoft for the Xbox 360, and was released in North America on November 8, 2011.
-The game was also released in the PAL region under the title My Self Defence Coach on November 10-11, 2011.
+Self-Defense Training Camp is a sports video game developed by British studio AMA Studios and published by Ubisoft for the Xbox 360, and was released in North America on November 8, 2011.
+The game was also released in the PAL region under the title My Self Defence Coach on November 10–11, 2011.
 The game utilizes the Kinect motion peripheral.
 Ubisoft claimed the game will "help players develop the self-confidence they need to react more efficiently when facing troublesome situations, and allows players to discover ways of protecting themselves from various forms of physical assault."

-Upon release, the game was heavily panned by critics, and most of them referred this as the worst video game of all time.
+Upon release, the game received negative reviews from critics.